-Both the assigned Professional / Technical Reviewers from the Israel Ministry of Energy (MOE) and the Israel Innovation Authority (IIA), who may be two different reviewers, and the Reviewers from the U.S. (may be multiple merit reviewers from various U.S. agencies; see Step 2, above), will receive a copy of the Full Proposal (FP) for review and evaluation.
-The reviewers are independent professionals with specific technological background relevant to the reviewed Proposal.
+Both the assigned Professional / Technical Reviewers from the Israel Ministry of Energy (MOE) and the Israel Innovation Authority (IIA), who may be two different Reviewers, and the Reviewers from the U.S. (may be multiple merit Reviewers from various U.S. agencies; see Step 2, above), will receive a copy of the Full Proposal (FP) for review and evaluation.
+The Reviewers are independent professionals with specific technological background relevant to the reviewed Proposal.

-6.4.1 The review by the MOE / IIA
+6.4.1 The Review by the MOE / IIA

-The reviewers from the MOE / IIA will contact the ILL and schedule a formal meeting, usually at the ILL's relevant operating site.
-The reviewer will advise the ILL what background material / presentation should be prepared by the ILL for presentation during the visit.
+The Reviewers from the MOE / IIA may contact the ILL and schedule a meeting (not mandatory.
+The Reviewer(s) will advise the ILL what background material / presentation should be prepared by the ILL for presentation during the visit.